MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-create.md

 Creating goals is a Power BI Premium feature, so you need either:

-- A Power BI Pro license and access to a Power BI Premium capacity
+- A Power BI Pro license and access to a [Power BI Premium](../admin/service-premium-what-is.md) capacity
 - A [Power BI Premium Per User](../admin/service-premium-per-user-faq.yml) license.

+You also need:

 - Admin, Member, or Contributor role in a workspace.
 Read more about [roles in the new workspaces](../collaborate-share/service-new-workspaces.md#roles-in-the-new-workspaces).
 - Build permission for a dataset.
 Read more about [Build permission](../connect-data/service-datasets-build-permissions.md).